matthewsides/Networking/README.md

 benefits and constraints

+talk about osi and tcp and the point of the conceptual models (gives us visualisation, can agree it and share the same information having a common understanding / a way of companys and manufacturers agreeing how it should be done creating standards ensuring they can communicate ways to agree how to solve problems ensuring things support the big picture)

+2 conceptual models osi and tcp  (tcp model is a less layered version osi)

+tcp protocol is not the same as the model

 conceptual models, osi models, tct model (using a table)

-osi application layer talking about system applications (transferring information etc.)
+osi application layer talking about system /  networking applications (transferring information etc.)